-Contact tracing is a confidential process led by Public Health to monitor patient symptoms and close contacts to slow the spread of COVID-19.
+Contact tracing is a confidential process led by Public Health to identify and monitor close contacts of a case in order to slow the spread of COVID-19.
 This process begins when a laboratory or a healthcare provider notifies Public Health about a positive test result.
-Public Health then assigns the case to a Public Health Specialist who conducts a confidential follow-up interview with the case (case investigation).
-Case investigation requires that trained public health specialists interview individuals who have a positive lab result to solicit information about their symptoms, risks, and possible exposures and others with whom they had close contact and who are potentially exposed, provide information on how to prevent further spread, and ensure that the person who is positive is connected, as needed, to support while they isolate from others.
-The Public Health Specialist notifies the list of potential close contacts of their potential exposure, what to look out for, and what to do, without revealing the identity of the case.
+Public Health then assigns the case to a Public Health specialist who conducts a confidential followup interview with the case (case investigation).
+Case investigation requires that trained public health specialists interview individuals reported to Public Health as having COVID-19 to solicit information about their symptoms, risks, and possible exposures and others with whom they had close contact and who are potentially exposed, provide information on how to prevent further spread, and ensure that the person who is positive is connected, as needed, to support while they isolate from others.
+The public health specialist notifies the list of potential close contacts of their potential exposure, what to look out for, and what to do, without revealing the identity of the case.
 Close contacts are provided with information and resources to ensure that they can self-quarantine from others.
-The Health Officer Order mandates that those infected with COVID-19 isolate.
-This strategy limits the ability of people who are positive to spread the virus to others.
-As of April 26, 2022, thousands of trained public health specialists have contributed to achieving the following contact tracing related metrics:

-- Completed 711,339 interviews with 30.7% of identified cases - Completed 187,176 interviews with 63% of identified close contacts
+The Health Officer Order requires that those infected with COVID-19 isolate and all close contacts guarantine for designated amounts of time; this strategy limits the ability of people who are positive to spread the virus to others.
+It also helps assure that those that are close contacts avoid unknowingly exposing others during the period when they could become positive.
+While contact tracing efforts have evolved over the pandemic, as of April 2022, thousands of trained public health specialists completed more than 700,000 interviews with nearly 31% of identified cases and over 187,000 interviews with 63% of identified close contacts

 Public Health has had to expand and contract its contact tracing efforts based on emerging needs throughout the pandemic.
 At the height of the winter 2021 surge, case numbers peaked at more than 20,000 new cases in a day.
 Public Health reassigned its staff and leaned heavily on partners who have trusted relationships in, and oftentimes reflect the racial, ethnic, and linguistic diversity of local neighborhoods to augment contact tracing.
-Most importantly, partners worked with cases and close contacts to determine their needs related to COVID-19 and help them access wrap-around services that promote wellbeing and facilitate compliance with isolation and quarantine directives (e.g., employment/unemployment benefits, CalFresh, housing, conflict resolution, and domestic/intimate partner violence resources) in their preferred language.
+Most importantly, partners worked with cases and close contacts to determine their needs related to COVID-19 and help them access wrap-around services that promote well-being and facilitate compliance with isolation and quarantine directives (e.g., employment/unemployment benefits, CalFresh, housing, conflict resolution, and domestic/intimate partner violence resources) in their preferred language.
+Most recently, COVID-19 contact tracing efforts were reconfigured to expand and reallocate resources to conduct monkeypox related contact tracing.